 Following two examples are considered.
 In both examples, coefficients $\epsilon(\vx)$ and $\kappa(\vx)$ are chosen as piece-wise constant.
-We do not consider singular sources for the PB equations, which can occur from the point charges inside bio-molecules or ions in the solvents.
-These point charge sources, modeled by Dirac delta function, will create point singularity in the solution, which can be easily removed by subtracting a singular solution \cite{chern2003} and the remaining smooth part can be then solved by the MscaleDNN as follows.
+Singular sources for the PB equations, which can occur from the point charges inside bio-molecules or ions in the solvents, will be considered later.
+These point charge sources, modeled by Dirac delta function, will create point singularity in the solution, which can be removed by subtracting a singular solution \cite{chern2003}.

 \paragraph{Example 1} The exact solution is

 with coefficients for the PB equation as

 The whole domain is truncated by a ball with center at $(0,0,0)$ and a radius $1$ with zero boundary condition on the sphere.